 2. Have Your Vehicle Inspected

-Go to the Uber cities page to select your city, then click ‘Drive’, and select ‘Local Driver Guide’ on the menu.
+Visit the Uber cities page and select your city, click ‘Drive’, and select ‘Local Driver Guide’ on the menu.
 You’ll then see the ‘Select a Topic’ section.
-In this section, you’ll find a lot of useful resources specific to your target city.
-Choose ‘Vehicle Inspections’ to find an inspection center near you.
+In this section, you’ll find a lot of useful resources specific to your city.

 Uber Service Vehicle Requirements